We can't afford it

 Every family has its ups and downs.

-- Maybe there is someone in the family who is sick.
+- Maybe there is someone in the family who is sick or in pain.

-- Maybe dad or mum is out of work.
+- Maybe dad, mum or a caregiver is out of work or not able to work.

 - Maybe there isn't enough money to pay the bills.